975L/SiteBundle/README.md

 Step 3: install assets to web folder
 ------------------------------------
-Install images by running
+Install assets by running
 ```bash
 php bin/console assets:install --symlink
 ```
-It will copy content of folder `Resources/public/` to your web folder.
+It will create a link from folder `Resources/public/` in your web folder.
 These files are used in the `layout.html.twig`.

 How to use
 ----------